Check OAuth Integration Guide

 Expectations for your Redirect URI

-Your redirect URI should expect a receive request with a code as a query parameter (as in a standard OAuth implementation).
+Your redirect URI should expect a receive the following data as query parameters:

 Query Parameters: